Quill One

 $100 mission target.

-This line is more powerful than a technical slogan because it explains the cost ambition in a historical context.
+That line is more powerful than a technical slogan because it explains the cost ambition in historical context.
 The public remembers that OLPC made the idea of mass educational hardware legible.
 Quill One should do the same for local AI compute.

 5. Product Definition